Masonite International (NYSE:DOOR) Releases FY 2021 Earnings Guidance

 Masonite International (NYSE:DOOR) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $8.000-$8.600 for the period, compared to the Thomson Reuters consensus estimate of $8.490.
 The company issued revenue guidance of $2.64 billion-$2.71 billion, compared to the consensus revenue estimate of $2.58 billion.

-Masonite International (NYSE:DOOR) last issued its earnings results on Sunday, August 8th.
-The company reported $2.23 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.12 by $0.11.
-Masonite International had a return on equity of 26.69% and a net margin of 3.47%.
-The business had revenue of $662.41 million during the quarter, compared to the consensus estimate of $634.28 million.
-During the same period last year, the company earned $1.50 EPS.
-The company’s revenue for the quarter was up 32.6% on a year-over-year basis.
-On average, equities analysts expect that Masonite International will post 8.62 EPS for the current year.
+Masonite International (NYSE:DOOR) last posted its earnings results on Sunday, August 8th.
+The company reported $2.23 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.12 by $0.11.
+Masonite International had a net margin of 3.47% and a return on equity of 26.69%.
+The firm had revenue of $662.41 million during the quarter, compared to analysts’ expectations of $634.28 million.
+During the same period in the previous year, the business posted $1.50 EPS.
+The business’s revenue was up 32.6% compared to the same quarter last year.
+Analysts forecast that Masonite International will post 8.62 EPS for the current year.

-In other Masonite International news, Director Jay Ira Steinfeld bought 450 shares of the firm’s stock in a transaction that occurred on Friday, August 13th.
-The stock was purchased at an average price of $122.80 per share, for a total transaction of $55,260.00.
-Following the completion of the purchase, the director now directly owns 2,305 shares in the company, valued at $283,054.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, insider Robert Edgar Lewis sold 7,500 shares of the business’s stock in a transaction that occurred on Friday, August 13th.
-The stock was sold at an average price of $122.39, for a total value of $917,925.00.
-Following the sale, the insider now owns 18,687 shares of the company’s stock, valued at approximately $2,287,101.93.
+In other Masonite International news, Director Jay Ira Steinfeld purchased 450 shares of Masonite International stock in a transaction dated Friday, August 13th.
+The shares were acquired at an average price of $122.80 per share, with a total value of $55,260.00.
+Following the completion of the transaction, the director now owns 2,305 shares of the company’s stock, valued at $283,054.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, insider Robert Edgar Lewis sold 7,500 shares of the stock in a transaction dated Friday, August 13th.
+The stock was sold at an average price of $122.39, for a total transaction of $917,925.00.
+Following the sale, the insider now directly owns 18,687 shares in the company, valued at approximately $2,287,101.93.
 The disclosure for this sale can be found here.
-Company insiders own 0.96% of the company’s stock.
+Insiders own 0.96% of the company’s stock.

 A hedge fund recently raised its stake in Masonite International stock.
-Morgan Stanley raised its position in Masonite International Co.
-(NYSE:DOOR) by 215.9% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 49,639 shares of the company’s stock after buying an additional 33,925 shares during the quarter.
-Morgan Stanley owned approximately 0.21% of Masonite International worth $5,548,000 as of its most recent filing with the Securities and Exchange Commission.
-85.53% of the stock is owned by institutional investors.
+Morgan Stanley raised its stake in Masonite International Co.
+(NYSE:DOOR) by 215.9% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 49,639 shares of the company’s stock after purchasing an additional 33,925 shares during the period.
+Morgan Stanley owned 0.21% of Masonite International worth $5,548,000 as of its most recent SEC filing.
+Hedge funds and other institutional investors own 98.36% of the company’s stock.

 About Masonite International